-After adding the vCenter Server and closing the Add System window in the previous section, the main UI window is displaying the Infrastructure view:
+After adding the vCenter Server and closing the Add System window in the previous section, the main UI window is displaying the My Infrastructure view:

-If you look at your Uptime Infrastructure Monitor inventory, you can see that part of the vCenter Server import process included the automatic creation of two top-level Element Groups (which are folders and subfolders used to organize Uptime Infrastructure Monitor Elements): Discovered Hosts and Discov ered Virtual Machines.
-These Element Groups respectively include the ESX hosts and virtual machines managed by the vCenter Server, and these contents can be further rearranged in Uptime Infrastructure Monitor, for example, by platform or server function.
+If you look at your up.time inventory, you can see that part of the vCenter Server import process included the automatic creation of two top-level Element Groups (which are folders and subfolders used to organize up.time Elements): Discovered Hosts and Discovered Virtual Machines.
+These Element Groups respectively include the ESX hosts and virtual machines managed by the vCenter Server, and these contents can be further rearranged in up.time, for example, by platform or server function.

-Alongside this pair of Infrastructure Groups, the vCenter Server itself appears as a top-level Element in Infrastructure.
+Alongside this pair of Infrastructure Groups, the vCenter Server itself appears as a top-level Element in My Infrastructure.
 It includes the hierarchy of objects that comprise the vCenter Server inventory.
 Click the + icon beside your vCenter Server to expand its view.